 4) Tent/den building – very similar to the above in terms of ease, enjoyment and imagination development.
 Obviously works indoors and outdoors.
 A few chairs, a large sheet/s and a few clothes pegs to hold in place is all that’s required.
 Their usual toys and usual meals suddenly became far more exciting when used/eaten within the den.

 5) Baking – we keep it simple with biscuits and fairy cakes.
-I’ve found the easiest ever recipe for biscuits on Netmums.
-It consists of three ingredients and works every time.
+Grandma’s biscuits are the easier ever and consist of juts four ingredients.
 Biscuit baking is well suited to the younger ones (aged two) as they are able to cream, mix and knead, and can use cookie cutters independently.
 After they’ve cooled we use squeezy tubes of coloured icing to decorate them.
 This is easier than creamy icing for cakes as it’s a lot less messy and they have much more control.

 I find baking fairy cakes is far better suited to my five-year-old.
 This is the foolproof recipe we use: fairy cakes.